kaz-212/sable-front/README.md

 https://sable-radio.herokuapp.com/api/

-Notes

-To get description of a show, use show.data.key in allShows and make an API call to https://api.mixcloud.com/key when it is clicked.
+To get description of a show, use show.data.key in allShows and make an API call to `https://api.mixcloud.com/${key}` when it is clicked.
 This will return a JSON containing a description (see https://api.mixcloud.com/sable/robin-matto-aka-il-matto-the-picnic-blanket-mix/)

 To query the mixcloud database use this query string parameter template: https://api.mixcloud.com/search/?q=sugarspice&everythingnice&type=cloudcast